Justin French Represents the LGBTI Community and POC Through his Work

-Justin French is an emerging New York based photographer whose origins are in portraiture, event and fashion photography, his focus has since evolved to fine art photography with an interest in showcasing dynamic range in skin tones and attempting to push ideas regarding future history.
+Justin French is an emerging New York-based photographer with a background in portraiture, event, and fashion photography.
+His work has since evolved into fine art photography, with a focus on showcasing the dynamic range of skin tones and exploring ideas about future history.

-Justin was recently a part of the Red Hook Labs New Artists exhibition in New York with twenty four other emerging unrepresented photographers from across the globe, one his first major exhibitions.
-Justin's body of work endorses representation for the LGBTI community and People of Colour.
+Justin was recently featured in the Red Hook Labs New Artists exhibition in New York, alongside 24 other emerging, unrepresented photographers from around the globe - one of his first major exhibitions.
+His body of work advocates for representation of the LGBTQI+ community and People of Colour.

 The photography industry has become decentralized over the years with the rise of smartphones, anyone can become a photographer, how did you embark on your photography journey?